Home » Recipes » Appetizers & Snacks » Crispy Korean BBQ Baked Chicken Wings

 2. Add chicken to a large bowl.
 Pat chicken dry.

-4. Place chicken on a wire rack lined baking sheet. (if you don’t have a wire rack, use parchment paper)
+4. Place chicken on a wire rack-lined baking sheet.
+(If you don’t have a wire rack, use parchment paper.)

 5. Bake for 40 minutes, flipping the chicken after 20 minutes.